aureus123/catalogs/results/README.md

 The thresholds used in both experiments was 2 arcmin for the position and 1.5 for the magnitude.

+- *Compare files cd_vol1 and cd_vol1_curated*: Here, the first volume of the latest CD catalog is compared against the one after correcting typo errors: there are 78 differences in RA, 40 in declination and 8 in magnitude.
+See section 3 for details.

 ### 2. Typo errors found in Bonner Durchmusterung digital catalog

 By using tool *compare_ppm_bd* with 180 arcsec and 0.4 magnitude units as thresholds, a total of 86 warnings were found (82 in position and 4 in magnitude).
 By manually comparing those registers with the printed catalog, 13 typo errors in position were found (see file *log_ppm_bd*).
 It gives a success rate of 15%.
 If the position threshold is reduced to 150 arcsec, 61 new warnings are generated but almost all of them are false-positives while only 1 typo error is found.